rmaliyan/dambool/notes.md

 - [ ] Turn all icons into font
 - [ ] Check how I declare default prop values in components. change to direct equality where nullish coalescing operator is used (??).
 See button-text component for example.
 - [ ] Compose a describtion, listing used technology stack:
-A multiplayer online card game, built using a TypeScript stack, running on Node.js, using tRPC for API management, Zod for validation, and a SQL database with an drizzle ORM for data persistence.
+A multiplayer online card game, built using a T3 stack - Typescript running on Node.js, using tRPC for API management, Zod for validation, and a SQL database with an drizzle ORM for data persistence.